tekknolagi/tekknolagi.github.com/_posts/2023-07-01-typed-python.md

 types and use one of the excellent compilers listed above, you will probably get some performance benefits.

-If you are working on some other project, though, you may not have a performance hotspot.
+If you are working on some other project, though, you may not have such a clear performance hotspot.
 Furthermore, you may not be working with objects that have fast primitive representations, like `int`.
 You probably have a bunch of data structures, etc. In that case, some of the projects above like Nuitka and